 Web endpoints

-The easiest way to create a web endpoint out of an existing function is to use
+The easiest way to create a web endpoint from an existing Python function is to use the

 decorator.